Prohelion/prohelion.github.io/docs/Battery_Management_System/1000V_BMS_Gen1/Communications_Protocol/30_Transmitted_CAN_Packets.md

 ## CMU Status, Temperature and Voltage Telemetry

 These packets are transmitted by the CMUs and contain the telemetry values from the cells.
-The BMU will relay these packets through to the vehicle CAN bus if configured to do so – this is enabled by default.
+The BMU will relay these packets through to the CAN bus if configured to do so – this is enabled by default.

 Each CMU transmits a group of three packets, with the ID of the first packet being granted by the BMU during the ID request/grant phase at start-up.